mesosphere/dcos-docs-site/pages/1.12/installing/production/system-requirements/index.md

 ### Cluster permissions (production installation)

-On each of your cluster nodes, follow the following instructions:
+On each of your cluster nodes, follow the below instructions:

 *   Make sure that SELinux is in one of the supported modes.